WooCommerce Table Plugin Update – You can now add Multiple Products to the Cart

 How can I add multiple add to cart boxes to my WooCommerce table?

-You can find full instructions in the WooCommerce Product Table documentation.
-The ‘Add to Cart‘ section lets you choose whether to display the new check boxes, buttons or both.
+You can find full instructions in the WooCommerce Product Table knowledge base.
+The ‘Add to Cart‘ option lets you choose whether to display the new check boxes, buttons or both.
 This only works if you’re displaying the add-to-cart column in your WooCommerce table.

 Where can I test the product table?